ilrWebServices/employee-data/README.md

 ## Usage

 ```
-php pull_people_data.php  # The old source for D7.
-php build_people_feed.php # The new source for Drupal persona migration.
+php build_people_feed.php
 ```

+This will place two csv files into `output/`.

 ## Notes

 This should run every night.
-It will place the files `output/ilr_profiles_feed.xml` and `output/employee-feed.csv` in a location where it can be retrieved by Drupal migration processes.
+It will place the files `output/employee-feed.csv` and `output/employee-position-feed.csv` in a location where they can be served over HTTP and retrieved by Drupal migration processes.

 ### D7 data